sami5436/4353-Group11-SP25/demoNotes.md

 _existing volunteer_
 - yusuf, ill provide login info for you to use later today in this doc
 - login into volunteer, navigate to volunteer assignment and remove an event that user does not want
+- make a note that the notifications includes an update to the event that the admin modified
 - navigate to history and show